matthew1060/HR-Analysis/README.md

 The Salifort Motors data came from Coursera Google Advanced data analytics course.
 The data consisted of approximately 11991 unique enteries and 10 features.
 The features included if the employee was a present employee, their average monthly hours, their satisfaction level, their last evaluation score and their tenure in the company to name a few.

-In connection to this, a feature was engineered to represent if an employee was overworked or no. An employee was considered overworked if they worked an average of more than 175 hour per month.
+In connection to this, a feature was engineered to represent if an employee was overworked or not.
+An employee was considered overworked if they worked an average of more than 175 hour per month.

 <img width="339" alt="image" src="https://github.com/matthew1060/HR-Analysis/assets/62417078/272e4691-824f-4b89-a198-df38df293ac2">